7-night, all-inclusive birding package

 Rates in US$ per person (+ taxes), double occupancy

-On the first night of this Panama wildlife tour, accommodations will be at the Riande Aeropuerto Hotel in Panama City.
-Your guide will meet you bright and early (around 6:30 am) in the hotel lobby the next morning to head to the Canopy Camp, where you will stay for the following 6 nights.
+On the first night of this Panama wildlife tour, accommodations will be at the Riande Aeropuerto Hotel or at the Crowne Plaza Panama Airport Hotel in Panama City.
+Your guide will meet you bright and early (around 6:30 am) in your hotel lobby the next morning to head to the Canopy Camp, where you will stay for the following 6 nights.
 This is an all-inclusive tour with an active itinerary—daily morning and afternoon guided birding trips are included for the full duration of your Panama wildlife tour.
 The tour finishes mid-afternoon on the last day in Panama City.

 Visiting Darién is truly an adventure, so expect the unexpected and be prepared for excitement around every corner!
 Our guides know well how to find the regional specialties that live here and how to dodge the ever-changing conditions of the region from season to season.
 The itinerary, therefore, is very flexible to our guests’ desires and targets and current conditions.
 Some sites are accessible year-round, while others are only worth visiting and accessible during certain seasons.
 Regardless, our guides and staff are bound to show you many, many birds and a great experience in the wilderness of Darién!

 Darién is a stronghold for Harpy Eagles and other large forest raptors, and holds Central America’s largest population of this rare and majestic bird.
 If there is a site available to visit, whether an active nest or a fledged juvenile in a reliable location, it will be included in the itinerary.
 We can keep you informed as your trip gets closer.
 Please keep in mind that we can never guarantee the sighting of a Harpy Eagle (or anything in nature), even at a reliable site, but we will be sure to try if there is a chance!